Last editedAug 20237 min read

 if you need additional features beyond the ability to accept payments

-GoCardless offers a bank payment service that always gets you paid on time and is more affordable and more secure than accepting card payments.
-You can easily accept one-off and recurring payments, and both can be done very easily from your client's point of view, by sending them a payment request link via email, text, or hosting it on your website.
-Using our Instant Bank Pay feature, you receive instant confirmation when your client authorises the payment through an easy-to-use flow on their device, then the funds arrive in your account shortly afterwards.
+GoCardless offers a bank payment service that always gets you paid on time and is more affordable and secure than accepting card payments.
+You can easily accept one-off and recurring payments, and both can be done very easily from your client's point of view by sending them a payment request link via email, text, or hosting it on your website.
+Using our Instant Bank Pay feature, you receive instant confirmation when your client authorises the payment through an easy-to-use flow on their device, and then the funds arrive in your account shortly afterwards.

-Additional features include the online merchant dashboard, which makes it easy to set payments up in just a few clicks, invoice creation, and the ability to save time on payment admin by automating payment collection and reconciliation via over 200 software integrations, including QuickBooks, Xero, and Zuora.
+Additional features include the online merchant dashboard, which makes it easy to set payments up in just a few clicks, invoice creation, and the ability to save time on payment admin by automating payment collection and reconciliation via over 350 software integrations, including QuickBooks, Xero, and Zuora.

-FreshBooks is a popular invoicing software solution that allows for quick and easy invoice creation and can send out automatic payment reminder emails to clients.
+FreshBooks is a popular invoicing software solution that allows for quick and easy invoice creation and can send automatic payment reminder emails to clients.

 Another freelance payment portal that is not as widely used as others on this list but is still worth considering if the clients are willing is Skrill.
-Previously known as Moneybookers, Skrill is ideal for freelancers regularly working with international clients as its main focus is on making worldwide transfers via different currencies.
+Previously known as Moneybookers, Skrill is ideal for freelancers regularly working with international clients, as its main focus is on making worldwide transfers via different currencies.

 Freelance payment portal considerations

 There are several considerations that freelancers should bear in mind when choosing their preferred payment option.